-8 Months (Day) - 10 Months (Evening) 720 Clock Hours/47.0 Credit Units

-DOT: Dental Assistant 079-371.010
+8 Months (Day) - 10 Months (Evening) 720 Clock Hours/47.0 Credit Units DOT: Dental Assistant 079-371.010

 Dental assistants have become indispensable to the dental care field, and dentists have become more reliant upon the dental assistant to perform a wide range of patient procedures.
-And, as the need for their services continue to grow, so too does the role and responsibilities of the dental assistant also continues to expand.
+And, as the need for their services continues to grow, the role and responsibilities of the dental assistant also continue to expand.